Add Personality with Pendants

 Replace Cabinets with Open Shelving

-Update your kitchen by removing some cabinet doors.
+Lighten the look of your kitchen by removing a couple of cabinets (or just cabinet doors) and adding open shelves.
 Open shelving is a hot design trend for kitchens, although it does require that you display the cabinet contents attractively and keep them organized.

-Open shelving can expand a room's sense of space because your eye travels past the cabinet face, giving you the impression that the room has greater depth.
+Open shelving can expand a room's sense of space, giving you the impression that the room has greater depth.
 Try a combination of open shelving and glass doors on one set of cabinets to create a focal point for the kitchen.

 Refresh the Kitchen Flooring